 Named after our city’s most delicious dish, The Coney, presented by Rocket, is a celebrity-packed variety show that you don’t want to miss.

 Detroit’s biggest stars are coming home, including Kristen Bell, Dax Shepherd, J.K.
-Simmons, Tim Meadows, Sam Richardshon, Diona Reasonover, Marc Evan Jackson and their friends, for one wild night celebrating everything Motor City—music, comedy, and plenty of surprises.
+Simmons, Tim Meadows, Sam Richardshon, Diona Reasonover, Marc Evan Jackson and their friends, for one wild night celebrating everything Motor City; the music, comedy, and plenty of surprises.
 Will your favorite actor jump onstage for live Motown karaoke?
 Dominate a Coney eating contest?
 Hey, anything could happen.
 But one thing’s for sure: we’re raising money for Detroit youth arts education.

 The Coney was created by renowned actor, writer, comedian, and founder of the Detroit Creativity Project, Marc Evan Jackson, in partnership with the Children’s Foundation of Michigan.